Khanh Luu

 • Humanitarian aspects of the idea;

-• The number of the MGA goals the idea is aligned with.
+• The number of the MGA goals the idea aligns with.

 The deadlines are the following: